scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2009-11-24-you-only-noticed-i-m-white-because-you-re-a-racist.md

-## You only noticed I’m white because you’re a racist.
+## You only noticed I'm white because you're a racist.

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2009/11/you-only-noticed-im-white-because-youre-a-racist
  * Tuesday, November 24, 2009